biostat-duan-lab/UNSemblePRS/README.md

 [AoU_compute_PRS_PGScatalog.ipynb] provides R code to compute polygenic risk scores (PRSs) within the All of Us (AoU) Research Program using pre-trained models obtained from the PGS Catalog.

+[PGS_catalog_folder] contains (i) PGS Catalog metadata corresponding to the version used in this study; (ii) the complete list of PGS IDs for all pre-trained models evaluated for each trait, and (iii) the PGS IDs excluded from analysis due to potential data leakage, as the corresponding models were trained using All of Us (AoU) genetic and phenotypic data."

 We highly recommend that users explore "pgsc_calc" (https://github.com/PGScatalog/pgsc_calc), a pipeline for calculating PRSs or PGSs using scoring files published in the PGS Catalog and/or custom scoring files.

 Reference: Lambert, Wingfield, et al. (2024).
 Enhancing the Polygenic Score Catalog with tools for score calculation and ancestry normalization.
 Nature Genetics. https://doi.org/10.1038/s41588-024-01937-x